octokit/core.js/README.md

 A plugin is a function which gets two arguments:

 1. the current instance
-2. the Options passed to the constructor.
+2. the options passed to the constructor.

+In order to extend `octokit`'s API, the plugin must return an object with the new methods.

 ```js
 // index.js